jakecorrenti/jakecorrenti/README.md

 I'm Jake, a college student who's passionate about programming and constantly learning new things.
 I am also an avid Neovim user.

-- 🌱 I’m currently learning Go
+- 🌱 I am interested in Operating Systems and low-level programming
 - ⚡ Fun fact: I'm a Sophomore in college
 - 📫 How to reach me: `jcorrenti13 <at> gmail.com`
 - 📚 Programming languages I enjoy writing in: `C`, `Rust`, `Go`